Skip to content

 SafeSide provides video-based training for health, behavioral health, community, and educational organizations who aspire to Zero Suicide.

-Bechtel and the American Foundation for Suicide Prevention are partnering to prevent construction worker suicides.
+Mental health support is crucial in the construction industry.
+That's why Bechtel and AFSP are partnering to prevent construction worker suicides.